 Milk is known to be Cleopatra’s secret to beautiful and it’s true that it works.
 Especially sour milk mainly due to lactic acid.
 It is great to peel off dead surface of skin and brighten your complexion.
 Similarly, yogurt is great for skin due to the active cultures (probiotics) in it.
 It diminishes pore size, improves the overall texture of the skin making it feel smooth and radiant.

 5. Avoid touching, scratching and rubbing

 This is a huge cause of skin irritation, redness or breakouts.
 I tend to touch my face a lot while on the go in public transit to get my hair out of my face or just to itch.
-This is extremely dangerous as it transfers bacteria through direct contact.
-I also aim to ensure regular cleaning of pillow cases and prevent rubbing of the comforter on my face as it could build up bacteria through oils transferred from my skin and hair onto the pillow covers.
+This is extremely bad as it transfers bacteria through direct contact.
+I also aim to ensure regular cleaning of pillow cases and prevent rubbing of comforter on my face as it could build up bacteria through oils transferred from my skin and hair on to the pillow covers.

 Cheers to a beautiful skin this summer!